CAMPING - CAMPER SLIDE-ON

 Another innovation was the introduction of a lithium battery option, with a Redarc BMS charger.

-In mid-2016 the Wedgetail kitchen received a major upgrade.
+The Wedgetail kitchen has also received a major upgrade.

 The BBQ/oven/stove unit swings out completely and clears the bench top that it used to overlap.
 The cook also faces the stove directly, not at right angles as before.
 The new set up is also lighter.

 Wedgetails are beautifully made from aluminium and are designed to be slightly flexible, so as to avoid stresses that can cause cracking in less cleverly designed units.
-A complete audit of all components was done in early 2016 and the result is a re-engineered camper with more strength, yet less weight.
+A complete audit of all components was done and the result is a re-engineered camper with more strength, yet less weight.

 High quality materials are used throughout and typical equipment levels are caravan-like: hot water system, LPG-fuelled space heater (diesel heater optional), 85-litre fridge and inside and outside gas stoves.The only downside we can see is the lack of a crew-cab version.

-Pricing is top shelf, reflecting the quaility build and inclusions.
-You'll pay between 40 and 50 grand, depending on final specification.
+Pricing is top shelf, reflecting the quality build and inclusions.

-The following video was shot by David Hazlewood and illustrates all the features of the pre-2016 upgraded Wedgetail.
-We've checked out his claims and they ring true.
+The following earlier-model video was shot by David Hazlewood and illustrates the features of the pre-2016 upgraded Wedgetail.